dsogari/tsargp/packages/tsargp/README.md

 }
 ```

 Notice how we include the option definitions from the sibling file.
-We also capture any errors raised by the library and choose what to do with them based on their type.
+We also capture any errors raised by the library and choose what to do based on their type.
 Usually, they will be either a help message, a version message or a completion message.

 The documentation also shows how to _return_ (not throw) the help or version messages, how to parse arguments into an existing object, specify parsing flags, emit warnings, and much more.

 ### Validate options in test script

 Do not forget to sanity-check the options during development.
-Below is an example.
+Below is an example:

 ```ts
 import { validate } from 'tsargp';